wesmason/personal-website/portfolio-2u.md

 ## IdPaaS Migration
 * **When:** 2022
 * **Context:** Both edX and 2U used the same IdPaaS provider and maintaining both was both costly and detrimental to user experience.
-* **What I Did:** I worked with our Director of Project Management and the team to identify business owners for each covered service, developed a discovery document that engineers could use to plan migrations with their business counterparts or technology partners on other teams, served as a technical expert when needed, and served a point of escalation when we ran into coordination and alignment problems with business partners.
+* **What I Did:** I worked with the Director of Project Management and my teams to identify business owners for each covered service.
+I developed a discovery document that engineers used to plan migrations with their business counterparts and technology partners on other teams, served as a technical expert when needed, and served a point of escalation when we ran into coordination and alignment problems with service owners.
 * **Impact:**
   * ⬆️ **Improved** the end user experience by aligning on a single platform for SSO
   * ⬇️ **Decreased** IT costs by eliminating a duplicate service